Wasif-khan19/Learning/README.md

 //we create index file most of the time because we take all import here and then use it.

 //redux is independent state management library

+//the syntax always use and we have always have access of it: STATE, ACTION